notsaad/AoC24/README.md

 ### Running from Dec 1 - Dec 25 each day consists of 2 coding problems, solutions will be hosted here.

 Doing problems in C++ because I think it's a fun language (Python would definitely be easier lol).
+UPDATE: i switched to python because it was in fact, much easier

 [advent of code site](https://www.adventofcode.com/2024)